flowscan/nft-analytics-public-resources/README.md

 Displaying these information would help in giving insights for Flow users to know more about the activity of NFT projects on the Flow blockchain.
 Project owners would also benefit from the insights and data of their project.

 We believe that this project could help enrich the Flow ecosystem as a tool that both the consumers and project owners find useful.
-If you're interested in working together with us to create an important tool for the Flow ecosystem, feel free to [apply](apply.md)!

 ## Process

+If you're interested in working together with us to create an important tool for the Flow ecosystem, feel free to [apply](apply.md) for this development bounty!

 Selected applicants will develop together with the Flowscan team in building this project, with the tasks assigned according to the applicant's team (see more in [grants](grants.md)).